Helping museum visitors appreciate art

 Art Learning App

-The solutions I’d generated varied widely in terms of creativity and practicality.
-I wanted to make an app that was engaging but could also readily be turned into a reality.
+My solutions varied widely in terms of creativity and practicality.
+I wanted to make an app that was engaging but could also be turned into a reality.
 I picked the solution that seemed most balanced and began sketching the major screens the user persona would have to navigate.

-I knew roughly how the screens of my app would be organized, but I didn’t know what they’d look like in terms of colors, typography, etc. I gathered imagery reflecting key ideas that the app should convey:
+I knew roughly how the screens of my app would be organized, but I didn’t yet know what they’d look like.
+I gathered imagery reflecting key ideas that the app should convey:

-Imagery suggested pleasant, muted colors and simple, unobtrusive visuals that wouldn’t overpower or compete with the art that the user was appreciating.
+Imagery suggested pleasant, muted colors and simple, unobtrusive visuals that wouldn’t overpower or compete with the art that the user was trying to appreciate.

 Day 4: Building a prototype